CPdanthanarayana/library-management-backend/README.md

 ### **Using Visual Studio**

-* Open the solution in Visual Studio
+* Open backend.slnx in Visual Studio
 * Restore NuGet packages
 * Press **F5** to run the application